Martica199005/Project-with-xboard/README.md

 ■ resign - you send this order if / when you want to transfer the game.

 ■ move - send this command when you want to move.
-The format will be specified by that “breast” feature.
+The format will be specified by that “san” feature.
 Example: “move e2e4”.

 The program will also need to receive moves from XBoard and send legal movements.
 There is no need for this stage to send any legal move